Work With Us

 Partnerships accelerate innovation and solve complex challenges.
 Through research projects and events, we bring together diverse teams representing a variety of backgrounds to develop technology and tools that support intelligence analysts and advance national security.
 LAS can help your research have a direct impact on the world by providing funding and collaborative engagement with government analysts.

 Faculty who work with LAS are from a variety of disciplines.
-We partner with faculty from departments as diverse as psychology, communications, design, educational leadership, forensic sciences, statistics, and computer science to help provide varied, interdisciplinary perspectives on problems.
+We partner with faculty from departments as diverse as psychology, communications, design, educational leadership, forensic sciences, statistics, information science, computer science and systems engineering to help provide varied, interdisciplinary perspectives on problems.

 We also invite industry professionals to help discover and apply new technology and share commercial best practices with our academic and government partners.